aisingapore/ai-practitioner-handbook/book/6-modelling/eval-metrics.md

     c.
 Confusion matrix

+    d.
+Loss functions

+Confusion matrix may be required in there is a need to see the exact number of TP, TN, FP, FN, sometimes uses for more technical-inclined stakeholders.

-Both metrics 5a & 5b requires predicted labels & predicted probabilities in order to plot curve, mostly used by internal development team.
-Confusion matrix may be required in there is a need to see the exact number of TP, TN, FP, FN.
+Both metrics 5a & 5b requires predicted labels & predicted probabilities in order to plot curve.
+For loss functions, there is binary cross-entropy and multi-class entropy for binary/multi-class classification problems.
+These are often used by internal development team.

 # High level metrics (for regression problems)
-This section covers some of the most common metrics used for evaluating model for regression problem.
+This section covers some of the most common metrics used for evaluating model for regression problems.

 1. Mean Square Error (MSE)